Year 8 Science

 Years 9 and 10 Science

 In Years 9 and 10 Teachers in the Biology, Chemistry and Physics departments work closely together to ensure that there is a coordinated approach to the delivery of Science content.
 A wide range of innovative teaching strategies are used to make learning interesting and effective.
 These courses are ideal preparation for pupils who must study at least one GCSE Science subject in Years 11 and 12.

-All pupils and staff in the Science Department look forward to moving to state of the art facilities in our new school.
-There will be 9 laboratories, 4 preparatory rooms a greenhouse and educational garden.
+All pupils and staff in the Science Department work in state of the art facilities.
+Our modern school has 9 laboratories, 4 preparatory rooms, a greenhouse and an educational garden.

-We are lucky to have Mr G King who support the work carried out by the Science Department.
+We are lucky to have Mr G King and Mr C Hunter who support the work carried out by the Science Department.